Written and first recorded by Richard Berry & The Pharoahs (1955).

 Hit version by The Kingsmen (US #2 1963).

-“A version of ‘Louie Louie’ was released in early 1961 by Seattle band Rockin Robin Roberts & The Wailers on the band’s own label, Etiquette.
+“A version of ‘Louie Louie’ was then released in early 1961 by Seattle band Rockin Robin Roberts & The Wailers on the band’s own label, Etiquette.
 It became a local hit in the Seattle area, before being reissued and promoted by Imperial Records in Los Angeles.
-However, it failed to chart.
+However, it failed to chart nationally.

 “The Kingsmen’s studio version was recorded in one take, in a session produced by another local radio personality, Ken Chase (who also owned the nightclub where The Kingsmen were house band), at a the same studio Paul Revere & the Raiders used.
 First released in May 1963, the Kingsmen’s single was initially distributed by the small Jerden label before being picked up by the larger Wand Records, and released nationally by Wand in October 1963.
 ‘Louie Louie’ entered the Top 10 on the Billboard Hot 100 chart for December 7, and peaked at #2 the following week; it would remain in the Top-10 through December and January before dropping off in early February 1964.